IGNOU Projects

 The tables will provide relevant statistical information such as percentages, means, medians, standard deviations, and correlation coefficients.

-Tables will be numbered accordingly (e.g., Chapter I will have Tables 1.1, 1.2, and so on; Chapter 2 will have Tables 2.1, 2.2, and so on).
+Number the tables accordingly (e.g., Chapter I will have Tables 1.1, 1.2, and so on; Chapter 2 will have Tables 2.1, 2.2, and so on).
 Following the table number will be a table title that should be as brief as possible while summarising the contents of the table effectively.
-If a table is sourced from another source, it should be indicated beneath it.
-Three paragraphs can assist you in comprehending the table: I summarise the parameter or issue, (ii) provide an interpretation, and (iii) call attention to key findings-indications.
+Indicate a table’s source below it.
+Three paragraphs can assist you in comprehending the table: I summarise the parameter or issue, (ii) provide an interpretation, and (iii) call attention to key findings and indications.

 11) Chapter Organization

-The report’s organisation will be guided by the chapter structure or chapter plan.
+The chapter structure, or plan, will guide the organization of the report.
 This exercise will aid you in efficiently and systematically finishing your dissertation.

-How to write an IGNOU BAVTM Project (BTMP-142)?
+How do I write an IGNOU BAVTM Project (BTMP-142)?

-The IGNOU BAVTM Project is organised as follows:
+The IGNOU BAVTM Project is organised in this manner:

 • The length of the IGNOU BAVTM project should be roughly 20,000 words (including the title page, acknowledgements, and bibliographic references).
 While it is acceptable to include relevant statistical and documentary appendices such as questionnaires, surveys, interview schedules, and other data gathering materials, they should be kept to a minimum.